JackEdwardLyons/jacklyons-me-beta/content/pages/portfolio/project-3.md

 image_alt: An image of a cargo ship
 seo:
   title: Project Title 3
-  description: This is the project 3 description
+  description: >-
+    Explorate is a really promising startup out of Brisbane, Australia.
+The company has a massive vision to update the shipping and logistics industry.
   extra:
     - name: 'og:type'
       value: website